A. The next Travel Bootcamp will take place on Saturday the 30th of June at QT Hotel, Surfers Paradise, Gold Coast, Australia.

 As well as accommodation, you will need to factor in transportation and meals outside of the conference day.

-A. At this stage there are no formal mentorships on offer post-program, but Lauren, Liz and Georgia will all be endeavoring to provide ongoing unofficial post-bootcamp support to delegates.
+A. At this stage there are no formal mentorships on offer post-program, but there is a closed networking group available to delegates, where you can ask each other all the questions you like.
+Lauren, Liz and Georgia endeavor to provide ongoing unofficial post-bootcamp support to delegates, too, and are also active participants in the online networking group.

 A. Yes we will.
 Subscribe at the bottom of this page in order to receive updates on our next course locations.